Cowa/ShareMeAnything/public/back/README.md

 ShareMeAnything - Back UI
 =========================

-An ugly, but functional, UI to play around with the back-end
+An ugly, but functional, UI to play around with the back-end.